 - Level 1: Exposure to asbestos below the occupational exposure limit* (OEL)

 - Level 2: Exposure to asbestos above the OEL but below 60 times the OEL

 - Level 3: Asbestos exposure up to 250 times the OEL or less

 *Since 2015, current OEL related to asbestos exposure has been set to 10 fibers per liter - 10,000 F/m3 - instead of 100 earlier.

 Asbestos respiratory protection

-According to the three dust levels, there are three associated levels for asbestos respirators:
+According to the three dust levels, there are three associated levels for any asbestos respirator:

 - Level 1 (low concentration): Negative pressure devices.
 Half masks like the Profile 40 or asbestos full face mask like the Sari or the Vision equipped with a P3 asbestos filter.

 - Level 2 (intermediate concentration): powered air purifying respirator with a minimal flow of 160L/min like the Asbestos Proflow or the Phantom Vision equipped with one or several P3 cartridges.

 - Level 3 (high concentration): Supplied air respirator with a compressor or compressed air cylinders (breathing air cart) like the Asbestos RAS